mirekv8/Carrera-D143-car-decoder/README.md

 -  A calibration value must be stored at 0x7f

+# Calibration
 A lot depends on calibration.
 I use https://github.com/felias-fogg/avrCalibrate for calibration.
 They set a calibration value of 1200000 not 1000000.

 # Wiring